-Richard A. Erickson, Gerardo Marrón, Enrique D. Zamora-Hernández, and Mark J. Billings, Regional Report Compilers
+Richard A. Erickson, Gerardo Marrón, and Enrique D. Zamora-Hernández, Regional Report Compilers

 This region comprises the Mexican states of Baja California and Baja California Sur, and associated offshore waters.
 With one of the longest peninsulas in the world and numerous offshore islands, the coastline is extensive.
 Pacific Ocean waters cover most of the area but onshore this is primarily a desert region.
 However, a Mediterranean climate influences the northwest, high mountains are present in the north and south, and tropical thorn forest is present in the southeast.
 Vast wetlands remain in many coastal areas.